 - The legal situation on femicide and it’s level of compliance with the obligations stemming from the Istanbul Convention;

-- Findings and recommendations from the monitoring of the court decisions on femicide in Albania;
+- Findings and recommendations from monitoring court decisions on femicide in Albania;

-- The capacity assessment of professionals regarding addressing gender based violence.
+- A professional capacity assessment addressing gender based violence.

-Center for Legal Civic Initiatives (CLCI) is organising trainings for judges, prosecutors and judicial police officers on effective criminal prosecution of cases of domestic violence and gender based violence.
-This experience will be used to actively discuss Albania’s achievements and gaps in addressing gender-based violence.
-The CLCI’s advocacy experience using the standards of the Istanbul Convention, the recommendations of GREVIO, Committee of Parties will be shared interactively with participants.
+The Center for Legal Civic Initiatives (CLCI) organises training for judges, prosecutors and judicial police officers on the effective criminal prosecution of cases of domestic and gender based violence.
+Their experience will be used to actively discuss Albania’s achievements and gaps in addressing gender-based violence.
+CLCI’s advocacy experience using the standards of the Istanbul Convention, and the recommendations of GREVIO, Committee of Parties will be shared interactively with participants.

-- Interactive discussion by participants based in the findings of FEMPLATZ study in Albania;
+- Interactive discussion by participants based on the findings of the FEMPLATZ study in Albania;

-- Sharing good practices by me and inviting all participants to share the good practices in their countries;
+- Sharing good practices and inviting participants to share their countries’ good practices;

 - Lessons learnt;